gsoft-inc/wl-squide/docs/reference/webpack/defineBuildHostConfig.md

 - `options`: An optional object literal of options:
     - Accepts most of webpack `definedBuildConfig` [predefined options](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/#3-set-predefined-options).
     - `htmlWebpackPluginOptions`: An optional object literal accepting any property of the [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin#options).
-    - `features`: An optional object literal of feature switches to define additional shared dependencies.
-        - `router`: Currently hardcoded to `"react-router"` as it's the only supported router (`@squide/react-router` and `@react-router-dom` are currently considered as default shared dependencies).
-        - `msw`: Whether or not to add `@squide/msw` as a shared dependency (`@squide/msw` is currently considered as a default shared dependency).
     - `sharedDependencies`: An optional object literal of additional (or updated) module federation shared dependencies.
     - `moduleFederationPluginOptions`: An optional object literal of [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) options.